nci/gsky/Documents/ows/README.md

 How to use the documents
 ----------------------
-There are four different types of documents for the same topic, though some may be missing, in here.
+There are four different types of documents for the same topic, though not in all cases, in here.
-Given below are short instructions on how to use them (not an insult to the intelligence of the knowledgeable!)
+Given below are short instructions on how to use them (not meant to be an insult to the intelligence of the knowledgeable!)

 - PowerPoint Presentation (\*.pptx):
 	- Open in PowerPoint 2016 or later.